 This paper presents a new efficiency argument for an accommodating taxation policy on high incomes.
 Job seekers, applying to different segments of a frictional labor market, do not internalize the consequences of mismatch on the entry decision of firms.
 Workers are not selective enough, resulting in a lower average job productivity and suboptimal job creation.
-The output-maximizing policy is anti-redistributive to improve the quality of the jobs prospected.
-As an income tax affects the sharing of the match surplus, a tax on production (or profits) is required to redress the slope of the wage curve.
-Neither a minimum wage nor unemployment benefits can fully decentralize optimal search behaviors.
+When workers have symmetric comparative advantages, the first-best output-maximizing allocation can be decentralized through a simple anti-redistributive taxation.
+An income tax guarantees an optimal sharing of the match surplus and a production tax redresses the slope of the wage curve.

-- "Regional Unemployment Persistence with Agglomeration Effects", with Pierre Deschamps (Sciences Po), draft upon request
+- "Regional Unemployment Persistence with Agglomeration Effects", with Pierre Deschamps (Sciences Po)

 Patterns of unemployment vary considerably across regions.
 Using an original model of the regional labor market with search and mobility frictions, we study the role of agglomeration effects on the dynamics of local unemployment.
-The impact of place-based subsidies and unemployment benefits crucially depends on the sign and strength of the agglomeration forces.
 With agglomeration productivity gains, negative regional employment shocks are amplified because profit opportunities deteriorate, inducing higher mobility out of the region.
-The model is able to reproduce the strong persistence of the shock on the unemployment rate and the region’s size.
+We then calibrate the model in order to fit empirical regularities in the persistence of local shocks.

 - "Age Discontinuity and Labor Market Policy Evaluation through the Lens of Job Search Theory", with Bruno Decreuse (Aix-Marseille School of Econ.)